Last Updated on: July 31, 2023

-Retake candidates who withdraw from taking the examination are processed as described in the section “Withdrawals”.
+Retake candidates who withdraw from taking the examination are processed as described in the Withdrawals section.

-The BPS Board shall be responsible for suspending, withdrawing, or changing the scope of certification.
+BPS shall be responsible for suspending, withdrawing, or changing the scope of certification.
 The certification of an individual may be suspended for:

-- Violation of Conflict of Interest and/or confidentiality/ non-disclosure attestations to BPS.
+- Violation of Conflict of Interest and/or confidentiality/ non-disclosure attestations to BPS; and/or

 - Violation of the Ethics and Professionalism Policy.

-If a complaint is received by BPS which upon investigation is related to certificant licensure and the practice of pharmacy governed by various regulatory bodies BPS will refer this complaint to the State Board of Pharmacy serving the certificant’ s official mailing address in BPS files.
-BPS will monitor closely the action of the State Board, and if the certificant’s license is revoked or suspended the BPS Board may withdraw the certificant’ s certification.
+If a complaint is received by BPS which upon investigation is related to certificant licensure and the practice of pharmacy governed by various regulatory bodies BPS will refer this complaint to the State Board of Pharmacy serving the certificants official mailing address in BPS files.
+BPS will closely monitor the action of the state board, and if the certificant’s license is revoked or suspended, BPS may withdraw the certificant’ s certification.
 Additionally, failure to meet requirements for the ethics and professionalism policy may also result in a withdrawal of a certificant’s certification.